josh-collinsworth/sveltekit-blog-starter/README.md

 ## Adding new posts

-Adding new posts is as simple as dropping a new `.md` file into `src/routes/blog`.
+Adding new posts is as simple as dropping a new `.md` file into `src/routes/blog/_posts`.
 It will automatically show up on the site, and be added to the posts API.

 A few demo Markdown posts are included, and highlight some of the features of this starter.
 These can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.

+If you want to use other frontmatter properties in the template (or just modify it), make changes in `src/routes/blog/[post].svelte`.

-**Note: posts should have a `date` property.** This is how they're sorted by default.
+**Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

 **Note:** there's currently no pagination included in post fetching or rendering.
-However, `src/routes/api/posts.json.js` has the capability set up; it just needs to be implemented.
-(If you have many, many posts, this will probably be a good idea.)
+If you have many, many posts, adding this feature will probably be a good idea.
+(I hope to add this feature on my own soon.)

 ### RSS

 This starter also includes a basic RSS feed.
 It's very minimal, so you may want to tweak it depending on your XML feed needs, but it _does_ work out of the box.
-That said: you'll want to update the details in `package.json`, to get your site's unique info correct.
+That said: you'll want to update the `starterConfig` details in `package.json` to get your site's unique info correct.
+(You could also pull this info in other places, or add to it, to keep things consistent, but that's up to you.)

 ## Sass